Nizor22/Python-Automation/fileIO/README.md

-# This script is fairly simple
-However it implements the knowledge I gained for using subproccess library.

-The script is using the subprocess to run from one python script, another one, which prints 'Hello Wolrd'.
+The script is using the python builtin open method to:
+    1) Open the file for reading the student's grades
+    2) Write down the passing students into the Passed.txt and failing students into the Failed.txt
+    3) Close and save the file